Deep Learning for Multi-User Proactive Beam Handoff: A 6G Application: Simulation

 \subsection{Setup}

-The data used for the simulation is generated from a system level simulator based on the Manhattan grid as visualized in Fig.~\ref{fig:manhattan}.
+The dataset used for the simulation is generated from a system level simulator based on the Manhattan grid as visualized in Fig.~\ref{fig:manhattan}.
 This grid consists of two streets the width (and height) of each is $200$ m (and $100$ m).
+These distances are influenced by the empirical measurements from \cite{7481506}.
 The radio propagation in this scenario provides street canyon like effects and sharp transitions between line of sight (LOS) and non-LOS.
 We use micro BSs each of which has an antenna height of $5$ m.
-UEs are independently and uniformly distributed in the grid and move in one of four directions at random and at an average speed of $100$ km/h.
+UEs are independently and uniformly distributed in the grid and move in one of four directions at random (uniform) and at an average speed of $100$ km/h.
 We use full buffer traffic model (i.e., infinite data availability) to keep the system at maximum load.
 To add an element of complexity, the speed of the UEs changes every $100$ m with probability of $0.2$.
 We set $r_\text{training}$ to $0.6$ and run the simulation for a total of $50$ seconds or $5{,}000$ radio frames.
 Further details of the simulation setup can be found in Table~\ref{tab:simulation}.

 The architecture of the deep learner is depicted in Fig.~\ref{fig:lstm}.
 The deep learner has depth of $8$ and width of $16$.
-It is trained with $192$ epochs and a batch size of $64$.
+It is trained with $192$ epochs and a batch size of $64$, each with a rectified linear unit activation function.
 The data training-validation split is 60\%-40\%.
+A dropout rate of 0.2 is used for the dropout layer.
 We also set the random generator seed to $0$ for reproducibility.

 We run three flavors of the proposed algorithm: 1) distributed with UE coordinates, 2) distributed without UE coordinates, and 3) centralized.
 The performance of these is benchmarked against a perfect predictor.
-The objective of interest is the RSRP.
+The objective of interest is the SS-RSRP.
 That is, we proactively instruct UEs to handoff to received power-optimal beams as predicted by the next radio frame.
 For all three flavors (or approaches), we choose a lookback $\ell$ from $\mathcal{L} \coloneqq \{0,1,\ldots,10\}$.
 Centralized approach ignores two features from: 1) C-RNTIs (which are used in the distributed approach) and 2) the UE coordinates.